Romance Languages and Literatures

 513-556-0675

-Amy Lind is Mary Ellen Heintz Professor of Women’s, Gender, and Sexuality Studies.
-She is currently serving as UC's Taft Research Center Director & Faculty Chair.
-Prior to this, she served as Head of the Department of Women's, Gender, and Sexuality Studies from August 2015 through December 2018 and as Graduate Director for four previous years.
+Amy Lind is a Professor in the School of Public and International Affairs (SPIA) and Faculty Affiliate of Women's, Gender, and Sexuality Studies (WGSS).
+Prior to joining SPIA in August 2024, she was Mary Ellen Heintz Professor in the Department of Women’s, Gender, and Sexuality Studies (WGSS), where she held a faculty position for eighteen years (2006-2024).
+She has previously served as Taft Research Center Director (2019-2024), WGSS Department Head (2015-2018), and WGSS Graduate Director (2011-2015).
 In 2017-2018, she also served as Provost Fellow, in which capacity she oversaw assessment and reaccreditation in the College of Arts & Sciences.
-She holds faculty affiliations in Sociology, Romance & Arabic Languages & Literatures, the Latin American, Latinx and Caribbean Studies Program, and the School of Planning/DAAP.
+She also holds faculty affiliations in Sociology, Romance & Arabic Languages & Literatures, the Latin American, Latinx and Caribbean Studies Program, and the School of Planning/DAAP.

-Dr. Lind's areas of scholarship and teaching include urban studies, global political economy, development and postcolonial studies, Global South/transnational social movements, feminist and queer theory, and studies of neoliberal governance.
-A qualitative researcher with great interest in people's stories of survival and resistance, she has lived, worked and conducted research in Latin America for over four years, including in Euador, Peru, Bolivia, and Venezuela.
+Dr. Lind's areas of scholarship and teaching include international political economy, feminist international relations, comparative politics (Latin America/Global South), development and postcolonial studies, social movements, human rights. and feminist, decolonial, and queer studies.
+She has lived, worked, and conducted research in Latin America for over 40 years, including in Ecuador, Peru, Bolivia, Venezuela, Mexico, and Chile.
 She is the author of Gendered Paradoxes: Women’s Movements, State Restructuring, and Global Development in Ecuador (Penn State University Press, 2005), and editor of four volumes, including Development, Sexual Rights and Global Governance (Routledge, 2010) and Feminist (Im)mobilities in Fortress(ing) North America: Rights, Citizenships and Identities in Transnational Perspective (Ashgate Publishing, 2013, co-edited with Anne Sisson Runyan, Patricia McDermott and Marianne Marchand).
-Her new book, Constituting the Left Turn: Resignifying Nation, Economy and Family in Postneoliberal Ecuador (with Christine Keating), addresses the cultural, economic, and affective politics of Ecuador's postneoliberal Citizen Revolution.
-She has held distinguished visiting professor positions in Ecuador, Bolivia and Switzerland and has delivered over fifty invited lectures at institutions around the world.
+Her forthcoming book, Constituting the Nation: Resignifying Nation, Economy and Family in Postneoliberal Ecuador (with Christine Keating), addresses the cultural, economic, and affective politics of Ecuador's postneoliberal Citizen Revolution.
+She has held distinguished visiting professor positions in Ecuador, Bolivia and Switzerland and has delivered invited lectures at institutions around the world.
+Currently she is Co-Editor-in-Chief of the International Feminist Journal of Politics (2022-2025).
+She also serves on the Advisory Board of the Consortium of Humanities Centers and Institutes (2019-2025).

 Headshot of Anne Lingwall Odio